 What are the proposed changes?

-Until the updated Plan is released, we won’t know the full details - but there are strong indications that the minimum lot size for subdivisions will increase.
+Until the updated Plan is released, we won’t know the full details - but there are strong indications that the minimum lot size for subdivisions may increase.

-Simply put: it’s likely that if you want to subdivide, 8.0 hectares (2 x 4 ha lots) will no longer be enough - you’ll need a larger piece of land.
+Simply put: it’s likely that if you want to subdivide, 8.0 hectares (2 x 4 ha lots) may no longer be enough - you’ll need a larger piece of land.

 The Waimakariri 2048 District Development Strategy says;